-Net exports is also used in preparing two alternative measures of U.S. production-command-basis GDP and command-basis gross national product (GNP) that provide information on the real purchasing power of the income generated by U.S. production of goods and services.2 These measures reflect the impact of changes in the terms of trade and of changes in production on the purchasing power associated with the nation's output.
+Net exports is also used in preparing two alternative measures of U.S. production-command-basis GDP and command-basis gross national product (GNP)- that provide information on the real purchasing power of the income generated by U.S. production of goods and services.2 These measures reflect the impact of changes in the terms of trade and of changes in production on the purchasing power associated with the nation's output.
 More specifically, these measures deflate exports and imports of goods and services (and, in the case of command-basis GNP, also income receipts and payments) by the price index for gross domestic purchases (which measures the prices of goods and services purchased by U.S. residents).
 Thus, the command-basis measures reflect the prices of purchased goods and services, while real GDP and real GNP reflect the prices of produced goods and services.
-Other related measures include the trading gains index, which is measured as the ratio of the GDP price index to the price index for gross domestic purchases, and the terms of trade index, which is measured as the ratio of the price index for exports of goods and services to the price index to the price index for gross domestic purchases, and the terms of trade index, which is measured as the ratio of the price index for exports of goods and services to the price index for imports of goods and services.3
+Other related measures include the trading gains index, which is measured as the ratio of the GDP price index to the price index for gross domestic purchases to the price index for gross domestic purchases.3

 The estimates of net exports are an integral part of the NIPAs, a set of accounts that provides a logical and consistent framework for presenting statistics on U.S. economic activity (see "Chapter 2: Fundamental Concepts").
-As discussed in chapter 2, net exports is one of the final expenditures components of GDP.
-It is equal to exports, which measures all goods and services sold, given away, or otherwise transferred by residents of the United States to foreign residents (also referred to as nonresidents or the rest of the world) less imports, an offsetting component of GDP that measures all goods and services sold, given away, or otherwise transferred by residents to U.S. residents.
+As discussed in Chapter 2, net exports is one of the final expenditures components of GDP.
+It is equal to exports, which measures all goods and services sold, given away, or otherwise transferred by residents of the United States to foreign residents (also referred to as nonresidents or the rest of the world) less imports, an offsetting component of GDP that measures all goods and services sold, given away, or otherwise transferred by residents to U.S.

-The inclusion of exports as a component of GDP is straightforward; as explained in chapter 2, in the final expenditures approach, GDP is measured by summing the final expenditures of persons, businesses, governments, and foreigners for goods and services produced in the United States.
+The inclusion of exports as a component of GDP is straightforward; as explained in Chapter 2, in the final expenditures approach, GDP is measured by summing the final expenditures of persons, businesses, governments, and foreigners for goods and services produced in the United States.
 Because exports to foreign residents represent the endpoint of domestic production, they include goods and services intended for intermediate as well as final use; any further processing that occurs outside of the United States is foreign production and is not included in GDP.
 For example, automotive parts that are produced in the United States and shipped to a final assembly plant in Canada are included in U.S. exports and counted as final expenditures in GDP.